danieljkim0118/doc-word2vec/README.md

 ## Training
 The three-dimensional PPMI matrices generated serve as inputs to a custom loss function to train word embeddings.
 As mentioned in the previous paper, Block Coordinate Descent (BCD) is used to effectively train word embeddings through improved asymptotic runtime.

+First, word embeddings spanning either publication dates or age brackets can be trained using a sequential approach.
 To train the word embeddings, run the following in the command line:

 `python train_embeddings.py`

 Hyperparameters including number of training iterations, coefficients in the loss function, embedding dimension and batch size can be tuned within the file.

+The word embeddings, trained over five iterations, are stored in HDF files **embeddings-time-5iter.h5** or **embeddings-age-5iter.h5** in the **embeddings** folder.

+Next, topic-based word embeddings can be trained using a graph approach, using the adjacency matrix computed by either humans in **topics_human.npy** or by document-based similarity measure in **topics_ppmi_cosine.npy**.
+Both adjacency matrices are stored in the **data** folder.
+To train the graph-based embeddings, run:

+`python train_embeddings_graph.py`

+Again, hyperparameters such as adjacency matrix option, number of training iterations, embeddings dimension, etc. can be tuned within the file.

-The default word embeddings, trained over five iterations, are stored in the HDF file **embeddings-5iter.h5**.
+The word embeddings, trained over five iterations, are stored in the HDF file **embeddings-topic-5iter.h5** in the **embeddings** folder.

+If interested in generating the adjacency matrix itself, run

+`python generate_expert_adj.py`

+to input custom user opinions or run

+`python topic_relations.py`

+to generate the document-based topic adjacency matrix.

-## Evaluation
+## Baseline Evaluation
 The baseline evaluation script computes the 2D t-SNE projection of a word and returns the most similar words, along with a plot over various time slices based on the user-determined perplexity value.

 To execute the baseline evaluation script, run the following in the terminal: